-- (a) Subject to subsections (b), (c), and (d), a carrier may not deliver to a consumer a package known by the carrier to contain alcoholic beverages unless the consignor is: - (1) a licensed direct shipper and the carrier has verified the direct-shipper license for the current license period; or - (2) a registered fulfillment provider and the carrier has verified the registration under Section 3 for the current registration period. - (b) A carrier that verifies that a direct shipper has a direct-shipper license for the current license period may consider the license to be valid for the remainder of the license period unless the carrier receives notice from the [commission] that the license has been [suspended, revoked, or canceled].
+- (a) A carrier may not deliver to a consumer a package the carrier knows contains alcoholic beverages unless the consignor is: - (1) a licensed direct shipper and the carrier has verified the direct-shipper license for the current license period; or - (2) a registered fulfillment provider and the carrier has verified the registration under Section 3 for the current registration period. - (b) A carrier that verifies that a direct shipper has a direct-shipper license for the current license period may consider the license to be valid for the remainder of the license period unless the carrier receives notice from the [commission] that the license has been [suspended, revoked, or canceled].

-1 (c) A carrier that verifies that a fulfillment provider is registered under Section 3 for the 2 current registration period may consider the registration to be valid for the remainder of the 3 registration period unless the carrier receives notice from the [commission] that the registration 4 has been suspended, revoked, or canceled.
-5 (d) A carrier may consider an expired direct-shipper license or fulfillment provider's 6 registration to be valid if: 7 (1) an application for renewal of the direct-shipper license or fulfillment 8 provider's registration was submitted to the [commission] in the time required; 9 (2) the carrier reasonably believes that the [commission] is experiencing delays in 10 processing renewal applications and has not acted on the application for renewal because of the 11 delays; and 12 (3) the [commission] has not informed the carrier that it may no longer consider 13 the expired direct-shipper license or fulfillment provider's registration as valid under this 14 subsection.
-15 16 17 Legislative Note: In subsection (b), a state should insert the proper terminology for suspension, revocation, or cancellation of a direct-shipper license.
-18 19 Comment 20 21 22 23 24 This section creates requirements related to the carrier's activities in the enacting state, where the delivery occurs.
-Under subsection (a) , a carrier may deliver a package known to contain any alcoholic beverage only if the package is received by the carrier from a licensed direct shipper or registered fulfillment provider.
-By definition, licensed direct shippers and registered fulfillment providers are the persons authorized to ship alcoholic beverages directly to 25 26 27 the state's consumers.
+- (c) A carrier that verifies that a fulfillment provider is registered under Section 3 for the current registration period may consider the registration to be valid for the remainder of the registration period unless the carrier receives notice from the [commission] that the registration has been suspended, revoked, or canceled. - (d) A carrier may consider an expired direct-shipper license or expired fulfillment provider's registration as valid if: - (1) an application for renewal of the direct-shipper license or fulfillment provider's registration was submitted to the [commission] in the time required; - (2) the carrier reasonably believes the [commission] is experiencing delays in processing renewal applications and has not acted on the application for renewal because of the delays; and - (3) the [commission] has not informed the carrier that it may no longer consider the direct-shipper license or fulfillment provider's registration as valid under this subsection.

+Legislative Note: In subsection (b), a state should insert the proper terminology for suspension, revocation, or cancellation of a direct-shipper license.

+This section creates requirements related to the carrier's activities in the enacting state, where the delivery occurs.
+Under subsection (a), a carrier may deliver a package known to contain any alcoholic beverage only if the package is received by the carrier from a licensed direct shipper or registered fulfillment provider.
+By definition, licensed direct shippers and registered fulfillment providers are the persons authorized to ship alcoholic beverages directly to the state's consumers.
 Subsection (a) applies in conjunction with the state's other direct shipping law and does not override any restriction in other law on, for example, the type or quantity of alcoholic beverages that a direct shipper or fulfillment provider may ship.